Monday, March 30, 2009

 Bollywood Bus Ride

 Americans are the minorities here in camp and we don't mind.
 Experiencing other cultures was a big part of why we came.
-Chris joined the Badmitton club and is the only American.
+Chris joined the Badminton club and is the only American.
 There are a few Canadians but they are of Indian decent.
-We had a blast with this group touring Al Hasa last weekend.
+We had a blast with this group touring Al-Hasa last weekend.

 Here is just a quick glimpse in town.
-This was first trip into town for the boys and Ethan made up a song about it.
-As we drove down the street he began singing...."Garbage, Garbage everywhere in the city" repeatedly.
-Even a 3 year old picked up on that.
-Two days later Ethan dropped a grocery sack on our way out of the store.
+This was the first trip into town for the boys and Ethan made up a song about it.
+As we drove down the street he began singing, "Garbage, garbage everywhere in the city" repeatedly.
+Even a three year old picked up on that.
+Two days later Zach dropped a grocery sack on our way out of the store.
 He didn't want to pick it up at first.
-I reminded him that we don't litter and that wasn't appropriate.
+I reminded him that we don't litter and that it wasn't appropriate.
 His response was the Saudis litter and don't seem to care.
 I told him we did not need to contribute to the cause.
 The bag was recycled instead.

-Al Hasa is a bit scary looking but Udhailiyah is very pretty and known as the city of flowers.
+Al-Hasa is a bit scary looking but Udhailiyah is very pretty and is known as the city of flowers.

 As part of our day we toured some caves.
-These Jebels (hills) and caves were really cool and were used as recently as one generation ago as a place to sleep in the heat of summer and a refuge for families during Shamals (sandstorms).
+These jebels (hills or rock formations) and caves were really cool.
+As recently a one generation ago they were used as a place to sleep in the heat of summer and as a refuge for families during shamals (sandstorms).

 This was Zach's favorite part of the day.